MANOJPATRA1991/LOG-ANALYSIS/README.md

 vagrant ssh
 ```

-5. Type `psql` to switch to the interactive terminal for working with PostgresSQL.
+5. Type `psql` to switch to the interactive terminal for working with PostgreSQL.
 6. Now create a new database(if it doesn't exist already):

 ```